 In order to address this, kenafseed growing and harvesting operations in the U.S. must be sufficient to handle the demands even at this early stage in the game.

-Currently our available medium maturing kenafseed (2 varieties) can be grown in the southern half of the U.S. (south of the 34th latitudeN) where the growing days are sufficient for seeds to mature.
+Currently our available medium maturing kenafseed Minghong, Everglade 41 and Whitten can be grown in the southern half of the U.S. (south of the 34th latitudeN) where the growing days are sufficient for seeds to mature.

-In 2020 we are testing more varieties that can be grown in the northern half of the U.S. for seed maturity.
+In 2020 we are testing 10 varieties that may be grown in the northern half of the U.S. for seed maturity.
 Those that meet excellent germination rates and viable seed yield will be added to our line of seeds to continue seed supply increases.

 Late maturing kenaf varieties can only be grown south of the 27N latitude.
-South of Miami, Florida and the Rio Grande, Texas.
+South of Miami, Florida and the Rio Grande, Texas as well as Hawaii for seed supply.

 Starting out with 100 seeds and following the instructions for planting etc. the germination rate and kenafseed yield could result in enough seed to plant 40 acres again (the 3rd year) and have tons of seed to sell to market.
 With enough of us doing this we will be able to help our corn,soy and cotton farmers in the U.S. to start their transition to regenerative agriculture by planting kenafseed and growing it as a rotational cash crop.